willscott085/wordman/README.md

-# React and TypeScript Example
+# React and TypeScript

-This is an exmaple application from Steve's React and TypeScript course.
+Adventures in React performance improvement